emilydittmer/what-next/README.md

 ## Description

-What Next? is a solo project focused on the React, Redux, Router, Enzyme/Jest, and fetching API calls, the concepts learned in the last six weeks.
+What Next? is a solo project, built in six days, focusing on the React, Redux, Router, Enzyme/Jest, and fetching API calls, the concepts learned in the last six weeks.
 This app allows a user to enter in a recently completed TV show and find suggestions on what to watch next based on that show.
 The user can then add any show to their watchlist.
 Once a show is added to the watchlist, they will be able to view all selected shows and remove any show from the list.

 ## Technologies Used
 - HTML